 Introduction To Growing Onions

-the onion is also known as bulb onion or common onion.
-Onions are more widely cultivated vegetable.
-Onions are perennial, annual plant and harvested in its first growing season.
-The onion plant has hollow, bluish leaves with a bulb at the base of the plant, bulb swell day by day.
-The onion bulbs are compressed with stems surrounded with leaves that envelop a central bud at the tip of the stem.
+the onion is also known as the bulb onion or common onion.
+Onions are a more widely cultivated vegetables.
+Onions are perennial, annual plant and harvested in their first growing season.
+The onion plant has hollow, bluish leaves with a bulb at the base of the plant, bulbs swell day by day.
+The onion bulbs are compressed with stems surrounded by leaves that envelop a central bud at the tip of the stem.
 Onions have white-purplish flowers with many small buds.
-When the onion gets ready for harvesting, the foliage dies down and the outer layer of onion bulb gets dry and brittle.
+When the onion gets ready for harvesting, the foliage dies down and the outer layer of the onion bulb gets dry and brittle.
 After harvesting the onions are dried and used for cooking.
-The onions have yellowish- to bluish green color and they grow alternately.
+The onions have a yellowish- to bluish-green color and they grow alternately.
 The leaves die back in autumn and spring, the crop is generally harvested in autumn, if not harvested and left in the soil over winter, the growing point in the middle of the bulb begins to develop with new leaves in the spring.
-The plant generally grows up to 15 to 45 cm, the size of the bulb varies from 2-3 mm from 8-10 mm depending on the varieties.
+The plant generally grows up to 15 to 45 cm, the size of the bulb varies from 2-3 mm to 8-10 mm depending on the varieties.

-Onion is one of the best container grown vegetable, and many varieties of onions are available, and all types of onions thrive under the same growing conditions.
+Onion is one of the best container-grown vegetables, and many varieties of onions are available, and all types of onions thrive under the same growing conditions.

 - Scientific Name for Onions: Allium cepa.

 - Family: Onions belong to the family of Amaryllidaceae.

 Varieties of Onions for Growing Onion in Containers: